b-harvest/gravity-dex-upgrade-test/v5.0.5/README.md

 voting_start_time: "2021-08-24T02:08:31.975946Z"
 ```

-### 8. Restart node using new gaiad gravity-dex version,
+### Step 8.
+Restart node using new gaiad gravity-dex version

 The proposal has passed and it is all good to go.
 When `upgrade-height` is reached, the node must be halted for upgrade.